Labor Economics • Public Economics • Applied Econometrics

 BA–Economics and Psychology, Northwestern University, 2003

-PhD, University of Michigan, is an assistant professor with research interests in immigration, low-skilled labor markets, the economic consequences of government policies, behavioral economics, and applied econometrics.
+PhD, University of Michigan, is an associate professor with research interests in immigration, low-skilled labor markets, the economic consequences of government policies, behavioral economics, and applied econometrics.
 He has researched and written on welfare reform, poverty, health care coverage and health outcomes, and student loans.
 His current research agenda focuses on how immigration flows respond to geographic differences in employment prospects created by government policies.